The Shape of Water: Accolades

 The Shape of Water received 13 nominations at the 90th Academy Awards, the most of any film in the 2018 race.
 It won in four categories: Best Production Design, Best Original Score, Best Director, and Best Picture.
-It was the second fantasy film to win Best Picture, after The Lord of the Rings: The Return of the King (2003).
+It was the second fantasy film to win Best Picture, after The Lord of the Rings: The Return of the King (2003)..
+It was also the first film since Titanic in 1997 to win Best Picture without winning any for acting or any for screenplay and the first since Platoon in 1986 to do so without winning any of its acting nominations or its screenplay nomination.
 The Shape of Water was acclaimed by critics, who lauded its acting, screenplay, direction, visuals, production design, and musical score.
 The American Film Institute selected it as one of the top 10 films of the year.
 At the 75th Golden Globe Awards, the film earned seven nominations, winning for Best Director and Best Original Score.
 It received twelve nominations at the 71st British Academy Film Awards, winning three awards including Best Director, and fourteen at the 23rd Critics' Choice Awards, winning four awards.

 The film also sparked some debate about whether it should have been eligible for a Canadian Screen Awards nomination, as it was filmed in Canada with a predominantly Canadian crew and many Canadian actors in supporting roles.
 Under Academy of Canadian Cinema and Television rules, to qualify for CSA nominations under the rules for international coproductions, at least 15 percent of a film's funding must come from a Canadian film studio.
 Even the film's Canadian co-producer, J. Miles Dale, stated that he supports the rules and does not believe the film should have been eligible.
 The Shape of Water also appeared on many critics' year-end top-ten lists, of which 25 critics chose it as their favorite film of that year.
 A novelization by del Toro and Kraus was published on March 6, 2018.

 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 227.